pex-gl/pex-examples/README.md

 Examples for the pex library

-## how to run the examples in the browser
+## How to run the examples in the browser?

 ```
 git clone http://github.com/variablestudio/pex-examples